2013 Norwegian parliamentary election: Voter demographics

+Seat distribution

 Reactions

 Conservative Party leader Erna Solberg said: "The voters had the choice between 12 years of red/green government or a new government with new ideas and new solutions".
 Labour Party leader Jens Stoltenberg has conceded defeat, saying that the party tried "to do what almost no one has done, to win three elections in a row, but it turned out to be tough".
 Progress Party leader Siv Jensen said: "We will ensure a solid footprint in a new government and if we are going to have good solutions, all four parties must have a place, all must be visible".
 Christian Democrat leader Knut Arild Hareide said: "The centre will play a key role.
 We and Trine Skei Grande (Liberal Party leader) have got a key role for the next four years.
 We are ready to put a new government in place".

 Several commentators noted in half-jest that all the parties had won something from the election.
 The four parties on the right gained a majority and were as such the victors, but also, for the defeated red–green coalition, there was a silver lining.
 The Labour Party's numbers in the polls rose during the campaign and they retained their status as the largest party.
 The Socialist Left Party had a historically bad election, but they succeeded at climbing over the election threshold and retained seven seats, as compared with a mere two seats had they fallen under.
 The Centre Party did better than expected, and emerged from eight years in government with about the same amount of support as before.
 Meanwhile, the Green Party could celebrate their first ever member of parliament.